glebm/order_query/README.md

     [:priority, %w(high medium low)],
     # A method and custom SQL can be used instead of an attribute
     [:valid_votes_count, :desc, sql: '(votes - suspicious_votes)'],
-    # Default sort order for non-array conditions is :asc, just like SQL
+    # Default sort order for non-array columns is :asc, just like SQL
     [:updated_at, :desc],
     # pass unique: true for unique attributes to get more optimized queries
     # unique is true by default for primary_key